Jacobnordvall/ARDUINO_ANIMATED_CAR_BLINKERS/README.md

 <br>then you need a "Logic Level Converter" mosts strips expect a 5v signal.

 - Made in vscode using platformio.

+- Uses the plugin "Better Comments" by Aaron Bond.
+(Makes the code more readable)
 <br>
 <br>